-Figure 3-93 Network Settings Interface
+Figure 3-95 Network Settings Interface

-See Figure 3-93 for the network settings interface.
-A gateway has two LANs, each of which can be configured with independent network type, IP address, subnet mask, default gateway and DNS server.
+See Figure 3-95 for the network settings interface.
+A gateway has only one LAN, which can be configured with network type, IP address, subnet mask, default gateway and DNS server.
 Network Type has three options: Static, DHCP and PPPoE.
 If PPPoE is used, it is necessary to enter the username and the password of the network.
-By default, LAN1 is enabled and LAN2 is disabled.